WakeEd Partnership’s Annual

 Stars of Education

-Additionally, six outstanding Wake County educators, alumni, and community leaders joined the Wake County Public School System Hall of Fame.
-Each member of the Class of 2021 has has deeply impacted public education or the quality of life in North Carolina through the Arts, Athletics, Business, Community Service, Education or Entrepreneurship.
+Additionally, seven outstanding Wake County educators, alumni, and community leaders will join the Wake County Public School System Hall of Fame.
+Each member of the Class of 2022 has has deeply impacted public education or the quality of life in North Carolina through the Arts, Athletics, Business, Community Service, Education or Entrepreneurship.

 Stars of Education